valispider999/PedroPathing/README.md

-# Welcome to the Official Pedro Pathing Quickstart!
+# Welcome to the Official Pedro Pathing Library Repository

 Follow the steps on our [website](https://pedropathing.com/) to setup your project and tune!